devmor-j/excel-api/README.md

 <!-- TODO: add api endpoints guide here -->

+## Desicions Made

+- Since http2 is not required, [fiber](https://github.com/gofiber/fiber) is chosen to run our http server but Go's http package could also serve well for this project provided that number of endpoints are kept small
+-

 ## Objective

 The goal of this task is to assess the candidate's ability to build a RESTful service using Golang, interact with a MongoDB database, generate an Excel file, and return the generated file.